Applications for 2019 graduate positions are currently open.

 Think of us as financial doctors who monitor the “health” of financial institutions (banks, non-bank deposit takers and insurance companies) in New Zealand, as well as the country’s financial system.
 We take on graduates of economics, finance and law.
 We provide advice to the Governor of the Reserve Bank, and the government, on matters to do with the operation of the financial system.
 This includes:

-With about 25 staff, the Macro Financial Department is responsible for assessing the soundness and efficiency of New Zealand’s financial system and the implementation of macro-prudential policy.
+We are responsible for assessing the soundness and efficiency of New Zealand’s financial system and the implementation of macro-prudential policy and advising on laws and regulations for financial institutions.

-The Department is arranged into three teams.
-The Financial Systems Analysis Team produces the Financial Stability Report twice a year, which assesses the overall health of the financial system, and undertakes research on matters relating to the financial system.
-The Policy Team is responsible for advising on the use of macro-prudential instruments and their deployment, while the Statistics Unit produces high quality financial statistics to assist the Bank and the public in understanding developments in the financial system.
+Our Financial Systems Analysis Team produces the Financial Stability Report twice a year, which assesses the overall health of the financial system, and undertakes research on matters relating to the financial system.